Guidelines for Student Organizations

 All meetings must be scheduled on the official university calendar, which is maintained in the Office of Business Affairs.
 This calendar is necessary in order to ensure the efficient use of time and space as well as to provide adequate publicity for activities and events.
 Forms for reserving time and space on the official university calendar may be obtained in the Office of Business Affairs and should be submitted in triplicate to the same office after approval by the appropriate official.

-The project must be approved by the Dean of Students Office and one of the Assistant Dean of Students.
-All fundraising events must be approved.
+The project must be approved by the Dean of Students Office.

 A description and adequate justification of the project should be included so that a decision can be made concerning its appropriateness as a campus activity.